HERE’S YOUR STEP-BY-STEP GUIDE TO CRUSHING YOUR LIFE INSURANCE PARAMEDICAL EXAM

 Apart from these, sodium can also be found on pastries, crackers, cured meats and even your favorite bag of chips.
 Be sure to regulate your use of soy sauce, fish sauce or broth cubes to spice up your dishes.

 LIMIT YOUR SUGAR INTAKE TO ACE YOUR LIFE INSURANCE MEDICAL EXAM

 It’s time to ditch your favorite unicorn frappuccino and abstain from munching on your honey-coated bagel.
 According to the 2015-2020 Dietary Guidelines for Americans, a person must consume sugar amounting to only 10% of the daily calorie intake.
 Recognizing the risks of the rising number of obesity, the American Heart Association redefined the numbers.
 Women are prescribed to consume no more than 100 calories a day, while men are limited to no more than 150 calories.

 US adults get 13% of their daily calorie intake from added sugars, making it hard for them to stick to the recommended amount.

-Over time, high levels of blood glucose can put strain and damage your blood vessels.
-On the other hand, persistent high blood pressure can increase your risk of atherosclerosis- the plaque buildup on your arteries.
-These expose you to more risks such as coronary artery disease and heart attack.
-On a serious note, the longer you have diabetes, the greater the possibility of you suffering from heart diseases.
+Over time, high levels of blood glucose can put strain and damage your blood vessels, and this can lead up to more plaque buildup on your arteries.
+The longer you have diabetes, the more arterial plaque you accumulate and the greater the possibility of you suffering from heart diseases.